 League Two Betting Tips: Our Top 3 Tips for Saturday

-Our Football League expert Peter Taylor takes us through his top three betting tips for February 13, including more woe for Ian Evatt at Bolton Wanderers.
+Our Football League expert Peter Taylor takes us through his top three betting tips for February 27, including a potential ding-dong clash at Roots Hall.

 CLAIM HERE.
 Get up to £100 in Bet Credits.
 Min deposit £5.
 Bet Credits available for use upon settlement of bets to value of qualifying deposit.
 Min odds, bet and payment method exclusions apply.
 Returns exclude Bet Credits stake.
 18+ Only.
 Time limits and T&Cs apply.

 Crawley vs Exeter betting tip

 Crawley Town have been in woeful form since their FA Cup run went to the fourth round, and, with their win over Colchester United excepted, they have been on the slide for all of 2021, and what had once appeared to be a very promising campaign indeed in the league has now given way to mid-table mediocrity at best, unless there is a big turnaround in the final third of the season.
 The main problem for John Yems during the current barren spell has been scoring goals, a fact made all the worse by the departure of top scorer Max Watts to Championship outfit Cardiff City during the winter transfer window.
 Ashley Nadesan, whose signing was seen as something of a coup back in the summer of 2019, has not produced much of note for the Red Devils to date.
 Exeter City are the highest scoring side in the whole league, and it is on the back of that they’ve clawed their way back into the play-offs.
 Versatile forward Matt Jay will probably operate off the main striker in a 4-4-1-1 on Saturday, and his ability to operate in between the lines could see a significant number of goals to add to their already healthy tally by 17:00.